alexle/alexle.github.com/posts/2013-in-review.markdown

 <hr width=75%>

 I have to admit, I'm a bit sad to be putting a close on 2013.
 At the same time, I'm excited for a fresh start and chance to see what limits I can reach in 2014.
 In fact, I've already signed up for another [marathon][6].
 I have plans to take my career to the next level.
-I got a speed-rope last month and have begun work on my next CrossFit exercise, Double-Unders.
+I purchased a speed-rope last month and have begun work on my next CrossFit exercise, Double-Unders.
 What else will 2014 hold for me?
 I'm not sure, but I can't wait to find out.

 Happy New Year everyone, let's make 2014 count.